-- i) In case, the candidates as prescribed in clause (b) and clause (c) above, are selected according to their position in the combined merit list, shall not be counted for covering the prescribed percentage of reservation. - j) In case of non-availability of candidates in a specified category of reservation i.e., Scheduled Caste (SC) or Scheduled Tribe (ST), the same shall be interchangeable.
-In case of non-availability of candidates from both the categories as stated above, the seat will be transferred to UR (General) category. - k) The candidates having permanent disability of not less than 40% (low vision, hearing impairment, locomotor disability or cerebral palsy) shall be considered for reserve seats of physically challenged (PH)/ Person with Disability (PwD) category. - 1) The seats can be increased/decreased keeping in view the availability of infrastructure and faculty. - m) In case of non-availability of Himachali candidates, the seats will be thrown open at National level.
+- h) In case, the candidates as prescribed in clause (b) and clause (c) above, are selected according to their position in the combined merit list, shall not be counted for covering the prescribed percentage of reservation. - i) In case of non-availability of candidates in a specified category of reservation i.e., Scheduled Caste (SC) or Scheduled Tribe (ST), the same shall be interchangeable.
+In case of non-availability of candidates from both the categories as stated above, the seat will be transferred to UR (General) category. - j) The candidates having permanent disability of not less than 40% (low vision, hearing impairment, locomotor disability or cerebral palsy) shall be considered for reserve seats of physically challenged (PH) category. - k) The seats can be increased/ decreased keeping in view the availability of infrastructure and faculty. - l) In case of non-availability of Himachali candidates, the seats will be thrown open at National level candidates.